GMP Standard Operating Procedures (SOP)

 Media Preparation

-On receipt of dehydrated media in the Microbiology Laboratory, please make sure to record the date received clearly on the outside of the container.
-Distilled Water must be used in the preparation of all media and must be collected on the day of use.
+When dehydrated media is received in the Microbiology Laboratory, please record the date received clearly on the outside of the container.
+Distilled water must be used to prepare all media and collected on the day of use.
 Upon initially opening a media container, the date must be written clearly on the container.
 Preparation details are to be recorded in the logbook.

 Micro.
 Integrity Leak (Soup) Testing

-Media Fill Schedule: Media runs will be performed on all manufacturing shifts for each aseptically filling machine process at least twice yearly (every 6 months).
+Media Fill Schedule: Media runs will be performed on all manufacturing shifts for each aseptically filling machine process at least twice yearly (every six months).
 This is to be conducted after significant modifications or maintenance.
-For terminally sterilised lines and non-sterile processes, it is once per year/shift.
+Terminally sterilized lines and non-sterile processes are done once per year/shift.

 Aseptic Media Filling and Soup Test

-It is the responsibility of the Microbiology Manager to set up a yearly schedule of routine Media runs – this is a guide only and can be altered within reason to fit in with Production requirements.
+It is the Microbiology Manager’s responsibility to set up a yearly schedule of routine Media runs.
+This schedule is a guide only and can be altered within reason to fit in with production requirements.
 To ensure compliance with the GMP, Routine media runs for aseptically filled processes (process simulations) are to be conducted at least twice per year per shift and process.
-It is once per year per shift for terminally sterilised lines and non-sterile processes.
+It is once per year per shift for terminally sterilized lines and non-sterile processes.

 Environmental and Plant Hygiene Monitoring